kyleclo/practice/sorting/quick/notes.md

 * All elements in the Right subarray are greater than the pivot Once the array is partitioned, the Quick Sort algorithm runs again on each subarray.

 Eventually, the subarrays have length 1.
-In this case, the Quick Sort algorithm needs not execute because that subarray would be already sorted.
+In this case, the Quick Sort algorithm needs not execute because a subarray of length 1 is already sorted.

 ## Lomuto